evanx/lula-hub/README.md

 - in the event of a 401 (unauthorized), `/login` again using lula-auth, then retry
 - in the event of a 409 (conflict) e.g. for a retry, ignore and loop to `XREAD` the next entry
 - in the event of a 429 (too many requests), then retry after an exponential backoff delay
+- in the event of a 503 (service unavailable), then retry after an exponential backoff delay
 - in the event of a another error, then retry after a delay

 Note that a 409 indicates that the `id` is equal or less than the last `id` on record,